TUDelftNAS/Delftvisor/design/design.md

  - The group table type fast-failover cannot be used since the ports that the group might refer to don't necessarily are on the same physical switch.

 If a physical port is in more than one virtual switches a host cannot be attached to that port, only a link to another switch that is connected to the Hypervisor.

-## Openflow 1.0/1.3 hybrid networks
-Every virtual switch in the settings has an option to expose Openflow 1.0 or 1.3 to the controller.
-If the versions overlap between the physical switch and virtual switch use the isolation mechanisms described above.
-If Openflow 1.3 is to be simulated on Openflow 1.0 find a nearby Openflow 1.3 switch and forward the packets for processing there.
-If Openflow 1.0 is to be simulated on Openflow 1.3 reserve 1 flow table instead of a set of flow tables.

 # Flowtable layout
 The following section describes the layout of flow rules the hypervisor.